 The Fund will not invest in activities that are considered to be harmful to the society or the environment.
-The Fund screens out any issuers that are in breach of international standards and/or are operating in sectors deemed not complying with ESG principles.
-To achieve this the Fund implements ESG exclusions outlined below.
+The Fund screens out key counterparties and underlying assets that are in breach of international standards and/or are operating in sectors deemed not complying with ESG principles.

-The AIFM, or its delegate, acting on behalf of the Fund, may not make an investment in any company or corporate which, at the time of purchasing an asset, is within scope of the following:
+The Manager or its delegate, acting on behalf of the Fund, may not make an investment which, at the time of purchasing an asset, is within scope of the following:

-Exclusion Criteria Threshold Global Norms Companies assessed to be in breach of the United Nations Global Compact principles on human rights, labour, environment protection and anti-corruption.
+Exclusion Criteria Threshold Global Norms Companies assessed to be in breach of the United Nations Global Compact principles on human rights, labour, environment protection and See Note 1 below anti-corruption.
 Controversial Weapons Companies assessed to be involved in anti-personnel mines, cluster munitions, chemical and biological weapons, nuclear weapons outside the non-proliferation treaty, depleted uranium and white phosphorous munitions, blinding laser, non-detectable fragment weapons.
-Fossil Fuels Companies involved in exploration, mining, extraction, distribution (including transportation, storage, trade and retail) or refining of thermal coal, conventional and unconventional oil and gas and companies involved in fossil fuel power generation.
+A 0% Fossil Fuels Companies involved in exploration, mining, extraction, distribution (including transportation, storage, trade and retail) or refining of thermal coal, conventional and unconventional oil and gas and companies involved in fossil fuel power generation.
 Adult Entertainment Companies involved in the production and / or distribution of adult entertainment.
 Gambling Companies involved in the provision of gambling-related services.
-Tobacco Companies involved in the production and / or distribution of tobacco.
+See Note 1 below Tobacco Companies involved in the production and / or distribution of tobacco.
 Defence and Other Weapons Companies that derive revenues from the production or sale of weapons systems, components, and/or support systems and services or the manufacture and retail of civilian firearms and ammunition.
 For the avoidance of doubt, this does not include the provision of generic